MicrosoftDocs/playfab-docs/playfab-docs/features/automation/actions-rules/using-cloudscript-actions-with-playstream.md

 # Using CloudScript actions with PlayStream

-When a **CloudScript** handler is launched from a **PlayStream** action, that handler has access to additional data on why it is being run - the context - which you can use to drive your server-side logic.
+When a CloudScript handler is launched from a PlayStream action, that handler has access to additional data on why it is being run - the context - which you can use to drive your server-side logic.

-This tutorial walks you through what all is available in the context and how to make use of it in your **CloudScript** handlers.
+This tutorial walks you through what all is available in the context and how to make use of it in your CloudScript handlers.

 ## CloudScript basics

-The key to getting the most out of **CloudScript** is knowing how to work with the inputs you have available – namely, the args and context for your handler.
+The key to getting the most out of CloudScript is knowing how to work with the inputs you have available – namely, the args and context for your handler.

-For example, here’s the **helloWorld** example from the starter **CloudScript** loaded as Revision 1 in all newly created titles (also available in our **GitHub**, [shown below](https://github.com/PlayFab/CloudScriptSamples/tree/master/BasicSample)).
+For example, here’s the `helloWorld` example from the starter CloudScript loaded as Revision 1 in all newly created titles (also available in our GitHub, [shown below](https://github.com/PlayFab/CloudScriptSamples/tree/master/BasicSample)).

 ```javascript
 // This is a CloudScript function.